yowainwright/codependence/README.md

 ## Synopsis

-Codependence is a JavaScript utility CLI and Node tool that compares a `codependencies` policy against `package.json` `dependencies`, `devDependencies`, `peerDependencies`, and `optionalDependencies`.
+Codependence is an app, CLI, GitHub Action, and Node tool that compares a `codependencies` policy against supported dependency manifests.

 For each dependency included in the `codependencies` array, Codependence will either **a)** check that versions are at `latest` or **b)** check that a specified version is matched within manifest files.
 Codependence can either **a)** return a pass/fail result _or_ **b)** update dependency versions in manifest file(s).